shardulparab97/Speech-Recog/Readme.md

 IMPORTANT FUNCTIONS:
 FROM zzw922cn:
 output_to_sequence in utils/utils.py
+utils/calPer.py - very important for sparse_tensor_to_seq_list

 INITIAL SETUP FOR THE NETWORK:
 The network is defined as:
 - One LSTM layer `rnn.LSTMCell` with 100 units, completed by a softmax.
 - Batch size of 1.
 - Momentum Optimizer with learning rate of 0.005 and momentum of 0.9.

+OBSERVATIONS:
+(1) is zzw922n,(2) is philipperemy
+- 1 used 39 phonemes but has only 30 classes
+- has straightforward used character wise classification

+QUESTIONS:
+- Usage of sparse tensors for ctc loss
+- what is ctc_greedy_decoder for accuracy??